yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_drop_index.md

 #### *index_name*

 Specify the name of the index to be dropped.
-Objects associated with the index, such as other indexes, will be eventually invalidated after the `DROP INDEX` statement is completed.
+Objects associated with the index will be eventually invalidated after the `DROP INDEX` statement is completed.

 #### RESTRICT / CASCADE